solomon-b/blog.cofree.coffee/markdown/2024-07-02-lensy-moore.md

 [cofree-bot](https://github.com/cofree-coffee/cofree-bot/blob/main/chat-bots/src/Data/Chat/Server.hs#L91-L100)
 to combine a chat bot with a server protocol.

-I suspect there could be an interesting way of sequencing effects using this concept.
+There ought to be an interesting way of sequencing effects using this concept.
 For example, a webserver as a `Mealy` machine annihilated against a `Moore` machine representing the real world.